agl-c/deid2_dpsyn/Developing_Schedule.md

 3. and I worry about generalization to some extent, maybe for I should consider the general performance later and do things step by step...
 4. I want to run the code once to test dataset generation (even just on our groundtruth.csv and state-15-data.csv)

+5. As to promote the research, more related work on histogram publishing is required I think